alexrods/alexrods/README.md

-# Hi, I'm Alejandro Rodriguez👋
+# Hi, I'm Alejandro Rodríguez👋
 I'm a Data Scientist | Machine Learning Engineer looking to make a social and technological impact based in data.

 <!-- **alexrods/alexrods** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->